-With no power to Monitor, see that it reads zero and, if not, make the adjustment with the screw on front of meter.
 Turn on power to the instrument and set hot water flow to the flash chamber.
 Adjust dials to the approximate purity of the syrup being boiled.
 Note that the outer scales are for typical cane syrups and the inner ones for beet syrups.
 Minor zero adjustment may be required for the particular syrups being boiled but this will be determined on the first few strikes.

-Boil a strike manually and watch Monitor indication to be sure that it is approximately correct.
+Boil a strike manually and watch the monitor indication to be sure that it is approximately correct.
 When starting, with the pan hot from recent steam-out, the reading should be high.
-When vacuum is established, the reading should fall slowly as hot syrup is drawn in and fall more rapidly when steam is turned on due to the increased vapor velocity.
-It should fell below zero if the syrup is considerably undersaturated and then rise slowly as the syrup concentrates.
+When vacuum is established, the reading should fall slowly as hot syrup is drawn in, and should fall more rapidly when steam is turned on due to the increased vapor velocity.
+It should fall below zero if the syrup is considerably undersaturated and then rise slowly as the syrup concentrates.

 Maintain reasonably constant vacuum within the 4 to 10" Hg.Abs. range.
-Have the sugar boiler seed the strike in his usual manner and note Monitor readings as the grain is coming in.
+Have the sugar boiler seed the strike as usual and note the monitor readings as the grain is coming in.
 If the reading is much above 65% at any time, check syrup with a microscope to try and determine the exact reading at which new grain forms.
-Or better yet, if the pan was seeded below a 65% reading and grain is growing cleanly, reduce syrup feed so that the Oversaturation rises slowly; take frequent microscope checks and at the first indication of fine grain appearing, note the Monitor reading.
+Or better yet, if the pan was seeded below a 65% reading and grain is growing cleanly, reduce syrup feed so that the oversaturation rises slowly; take frequent microscope checks and at the first indication of fine grain appearing, note the monitor reading.
 Increase syrup or water feed immediately to reduce oversaturation.
-After a few such checks, the internal Monitor zero can be adjusted so that it reads 65% at the upper limit of the metastable zone for the syrup being boiled.
-This adjustment is covered in the "Precise Zero Setting" section.
+After a few such checks, the internal monitor zero can be adjusted so that it reads 65% at the upper limit of the metastable zone for the syrup being boiled.
+This adjustment is covered in the "Precise Zero Setting" section below.